abyssDS/sfmlWiki/ProjectSfeMovie.md

 To build sfeMovie, make sure you have CMake, Make and GCC installed, and download the latest sources (see [download links](#downloads)).
-GCC is the only supported compiler for now.
 Then run build.sh from a command line interpreter.
+Both MSVC++ and GCC are supported, with a little difference for MSVC++: it dynamically links against FFmpeg instead of static linking.

 ###Windows specific###
 sfeMovie relies on FFmpeg, and to build FFmpeg you need a Unix environment plus some settings.
 This can be achieved by installing MinGW, here are the steps: